FabricioLayedra/vinlap/index.md

 Welcome to viNLaP: Visualizing Natural Language Processing on polarized data sources!

 This project was conceived due to the need of visualize polarized data easily and effectively.
-The first version of vinLAp aims to show an overview of the MAGA corpus, crawled in GSoC 2018 by Maja Goudoz- For doing so, it focuses on three aspects, each one modeled with a specific type of visualization.
+The first version of vinLAp aims to show an overview of the MAGA corpus, crawled in GSoC 2018 by Maja Goudoz- For doing so, it focuses on three aspects.
 These aspects are: variability of the vocabulary by each side using Scattertexts, speech changes between geographic regions using GeoSpeech and, speech generation from a specific word using Speech Igniters.

 ---